Cerebellum-Network/cluster-apps/apps/developer-console/developer_console_topup.md

-# README for Grant Program 🚀
+# README for Developer Console USDC / Fiat Onboarding Idea 🚀

-Welcome to the **Grant Program**!
 This document outlines the details of the program, including its objectives, challenges, proposed solutions, deliverables, and resources.
 Below is the index for easy navigation:

 ---